 How much does an onsite assessment cost?

-Every SafePlus accredited assessor has their own fee structure.
+Every SafePlus assessor has their own fee structure.
 You’ll agree on a cost with your assessor once you’ve decided on the scope of your assessment.

 You can find more detailed information on the time and cost of a SafePlus assessment by clicking the plus sign below.